yuhuan12/abacus-develop/docs/input-main.md

 - **Type**: Real
 - **Description**:
   - When md_type = 1, md_tfreq controls the frequency of the temperature oscillations during the simulation.
-If it is too large, the temperature will fluctuate violently; if it is too small, the temperature will take a very long time to equilibrate with the atomic system.
+If it is too large, the temperature will fluctuate violently; if it is too small, the temperature will take a very long time to equilibrate with the atomic system. temperature will fluctuate violently; if it is too small, the temperature will take a very long time to equilibrate with the atomic system. temperature will fluctuate violently; if it is too small, the temperature will take a very long time to equilibrate with the atomic system.
   - When md_type = 3, md_tfreq*md_dt is the collision probability in Anderson method.
   - If md_tfreq is not set in INPUT, md_tfreq will be autoset to be 1/40/md_dt.
 - **Default**: 1/40/md_dt